3 min read

 How your pension will be affected will depend on:

-If you haven't starting taking an income from your pension, and aren't eligible to within 4 years of becoming bankrupt, your pension fund won't be counted as an asset - your appointed trustee won't be able to claim any of your savings.
+If you haven't started taking an income from your pension, and aren't eligible to within 4 years of becoming bankrupt, your pension fund won't be counted as an asset - your appointed trustee won't be able to claim any of your savings.

-If you are receiving an income from your pension, you may be ordered to use some these payments toward your debt.
+If you are receiving an income from your pension, you may be ordered to use some of these payments toward your debt.
 However, if your only source of income comes from the State pension, you won't be asked to use this.

-Always get legal advice before declaring for bankruptcy.
+Always get legal advice before declaring bankruptcy.